tongshengw/pomodoro/README.md

 # pomodoro

-this is a minimalist pomedoro timer webapp built with flask and vanilla javascript
+this is a minimalist pomodoro timer webapp built with flask and vanilla javascript